Grantee Photo: Carbon Ethics (Indonesia)

 Their goal is to: 1.
 Re-establish fish habitat and help to restore fish populations by providing artificial reefs of 40 coral spiders; 2.
 Increase the percentage of coral cover by transplanting 500 corals at restoration sites, and 3.
 Become a model of community-based conservation activities on small islands in Anambas.

-Led by Ocean Leader Jeremy Raguain (27), and in partnership with YPAC and SOA’s Campaign Against Deep Seabed Mining, a documentary produced an awareness-raising documentary advocating for a moratorium on seabed mining.
-Jeremy interviewed experts in the Seychelles about what the deep sea is and why it’s essential to understand and conserve.
-This documentary has been featured in multiple online and in-person events.
+Ocean Leader Jeremy Raguain (27), in partnership with YPAC and SOA’s Campaign Against Deep Seabed Mining, produced a documentary interviewing experts in the Seychelles about what the deep sea is and why it’s essential to understand and conserve it via a moratorium on mining.

 Coral Lok Tech